 They are available for wheels, seats, and even headsets (see below).
 And they produce versions for both quick release wheels and solid axle wheels.

 Do they work?
 Well broadly, yes.
-It is possible to unscrew the heads without the special key, but most thieves will not have the know how or the tools.
+It is possible to unscrew the heads without the special key, but most thieves will not have the know how, the tools or the time.

 I should mention that with older Pinhead models, it was possible to unscrew the head relatively easily with a Gator Grip universal socket.
 However, the skewers now come with POG washers that prevent this happening.